 In any event, by regarding the second half of Vertigo as a dream, the movie as a whole becomes more realistic.
 The murder plot revealed in the second half is far-fetched and would have been extremely difficult to arrange.
 Elster would have had to get his wife to wear the same clothes that Judy was wearing that night, find some reason to get her up to the bell tower, break her neck, and then wait for Judy to arrive before throwing the real Madeleine out of the tower.
 And then he would have to hope that Ferguson would not look at the body and discover that it was a different woman.
 There are easier ways for a man to get rid of his wife than that.
 The idea that Madeleine was mentally unbalanced, had found out about her great-grandmother and become obsessed with her story, leading her to commit suicide, is much easier to believe.

 Furthermore, the Judy of the second half of the movie appears to be lower class, whereas the Madeleine of the first half strikes us as middle class.
 We would have to believe that Elster was like Professor Higgins to Judy’s Eliza Doolittle of My Fair Lady (1964), but that once the murder was accomplished and Judy was abandoned by him, she lapsed back into her lower-class mannerisms.

 Finally, Midge is not seen in the second half of the movie.
 She represents rationality and common sense, as well as being the woman Ferguson should have married.
 Her absence in the second half of the movie is an indication that only irrational forces are at work in his wish-fulfilling dream.
-By dreaming that the woman he loved really did not die that night, that she was involved in a murder plot to kill the real Madeleine, he absolves himself in his dream of any responsibility for her death.
+By dreaming that the woman he loved really did not die that night, that she was involved in a murder plot to kill the real Madeleine, he absolves himself of any responsibility for her death.